kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 <summary>Ingress with TLS</summary>

-You have two solutions, the first is to use `Cert-Manager` to take care of the certificates, and the second is to let `Traefik` bear this responsibility.
+You have two options, the first is to use `Cert-Manager` to take care of the certificates, and the second is to let `Traefik` bear this responsibility.

-_We advise you to use the first one, as it supports HA setups without requiring you to use the enterprise version of Traefik.
+_We advise you to use `Cert-Manager`, as it supports HA setups without requiring you to use the enterprise version of Traefik.
 The reason for that is that according to Traefik themselves, Traefik CE (community edition) is stateless, and it's not possible to run multiple instance of Traefik CE with LetsEncrypt enabled.
 Meaning, you cannot have your ingress be HA with Traefik if you use the community edition and have activated the LetsEncrypt resolver.
 You could however use Traefik EE (enterprise edition) to achieve that.
 Long story short, if you are going to use Traefik CE (like most of us), you should use cert-manager to generate the certificates.
 Source [here](https://doc.traefik.io/traefik/v2.0/providers/kubernetes-crd/)._

 ### Via Cert-Manager (recommended)